NetzwergX/jekyll-template-toolkit/README.md

 	Useful to provide some "Further reading" links to the user.
 Only works on post pages.

 * **Google Search box** (googleSearchForm.html)
 	A very simple search box with an input field and submit button. searches via google.
-	TODO: Add JS-support to add site:my.domain to the query.

 Planned widgets (WIP)